Mick Farren: Counterculture activity

 Farren organised the Phun City Festival in 1970.
-He has long been associated with the Hells Angels (UK), who provided security at Phun City; they even awarded Farren an "approval patch" in 1970 for use on his first solo album Mona.
+He was long associated with the Hells Angels (UK), who provided security at Phun City; they even awarded Farren an "approval patch" in 1970 for use on his first solo album Mona.

 He was a prominent activist in the White Panthers UK movement, a group that most notably organised free food and other support services for free festivals from the Windsor Free Festival onwards.

 Death

-Farren died at age 69 in 2013, after collapsing while performing with the Deviants at The Borderline in London.
+Farren died in 2013, aged 69, after collapsing while performing with the Deviants at The Borderline in London.
 The cause of death was stated to be a heart attack.